 I have been sewing a lot for myself lately, and I’m basking in it.
 I love summer, and I need clothes that I love wearing in summer!
 Sun dresses, shorts, tank tops, light and airy blouses, swimsuits, you name it, I need it.
 My warm weather wardrobe needs an overhaul, badly.
 Well, this summer dress is about as perfect as it gets for me.
-It’s the Jessica Dress from Mimi G, and it’s her free gift for subscribing to her newsletter (link is in her post).
+It’s the Jessica Dress from Mimi G, and it’s her free gift for subscribing to her newsletter (link is in her post – *see update at the bottom).
 I love the simple fitted bodice, princess seams, tea length skirt, and big pockets.
 I love that this pattern will look great in a variety of fabric, so when I saw it I seriously dropped everything to begin fitting it.
 That was like two months ago now!!!

 The first main change I had to make was to the bust size.
 My bust is small, so even though this pattern has princess seams that should allow me to take out the excess fabric, it didn’t look good when I did it that way.
 I learned awhile back that what works very well for me is to pinch out the excess fabric horizontally, removing some height.
 Here’s a really rough muslin version of what I’m talking about.
 Nothing like late night fitting 🙂

 After that, I can remove fabric using the princess seams, but for this dress pattern, removing it from the height was all I needed to do.
 Here is my muslin sewn with the bust alteration.
 I like to sew one side with seams out in case I need to tweak more, and one side with seams in to make sure it’s going to finish the way I want it to.
 It’s really not that much more work, and it saves me from being disappointed when I get to my final fabric.
 I also needed to let out the waist, and I pinched out a little at the upper back seams after sewing my bodice together.
 For the skirts I shortened them 4″ since I’m 5’3″.